Saturday, July 31st, 2010

 1795: Rowan County Delinquents: James Tatom, 112 A, 1 poll.

-1790: James Tatom is listed in the 1790 U.S. Census of Wilkes County, North Carolina.
-(In 1799, Ashe County was established from Wilkes.)
+1790 Wilkes County, North Carolina: James Tatom is listed in the 1790 U.S. Census of Wilkes County, North Carolina.
+In 1799, Ashe County was established from Wilkes.

-27 June 1812 Ashe County deed: From James Tatum, Sr. of Ashe County a deed to George Tatum of Ashe County, 50 acres for $200...South Fork of New River, beginning on James Tatum's south line on the river bank, then north to the river on the line between James and George Tatum.
-In the presence of William Tatum, James Tatum, and Mathias (probably Mathew) Tatum.
+1812 June 27 - Ashe County: James Tatum, Sr. of Ashe County deeded to George Tatum of Ashe County, 50 acres for $200...South Fork of New River, beginning on James Tatum's south line on the river bank, then north to the river on the line between James and George Tatum.
+Witnesses: William Tatum, James Tatum, and Mathias (probably Mathew) Tatum.
 Signed – James Tatum, his seal.
 November term 1813.
-On 27 June 1844, George Tatum deeded 150 acres in Ashe County to Elisha Tatum on the bank of said river and south to the river below the mouth of Mill Creek.
+(DB M/121)

 Comment: "Below" means the direction which the South Fork flowed and that is north.
-Also, Who is William Tatum?
 This above information is recorded in Ashe County Deed Books.
 The State of North Carolina should have the original Land Grant information with surveys which might better define the location of his lands.

 1815 Ashe County Tax List: James Tatom, Sr.

-1820 U.S. Census of Ashe County: James Tatum – 1 male16-<18, 1 male 16-<26, 1 male and 1 female 45+.
+1820 U.S. Census of Ashe County: James Tatum – 1 male 16-<18, 1 male 16-<26, 1 male and 1 female 45+.

-(VI).
+(Part VI).
 James Tatum's Cabin Moved to a Museum

 The Southern Appalachian Historical Society has moved and restored the James Tatum cabin, now on their grounds of “Horn in the West,” and part of the Hickory Ridge Homestead Living History Museum.
 This is located near the southern edge of Boone, Watauga County, North Carolina on the grounds of the Horn of the West.
 Most of the children of James and Amy Tatum are thought to be born in this cabin, and some of Buckner Tatum’s children.
 The cabin, built about 1785, is said to come from near the landmark of Todd on the border of Watauga and Ashe Counties, which is near his Mill Creek/South Fork land.

-(VII).
+(Part VII).
 Where was James Tatum's Homestead in Ashe County?

 James Tatum probably lived in multiple locations based on all his Ashe County deeds.
 The earliest and some later deeds were non-specific where on the South Fork of New River, which runs all over Ashe County from south to north.
 There is even one James Tatum deed on the North Fork.